 Information regarding a student's disability is considered confidential and will be shared only with those at Trocaire College who need to know.
-That includes administrators, faculty, and staff who have access to disability relation information only in so far as it affects their functioning in their respective areas of responsibilities.
+That includes administrators, faculty, and staff who have access to disability relation information, only in so far as it affects their functioning in their respective areas of responsibility.

-Q. College Safety and Security
+College Safety and Security

 Campus Safety and Security at Trocaire College works in conjunction with students, faculty, and staff to ensure their security throughout the campus.
 Trocaire employs uniformed guards through a private security service.
 The guards work closely with the Buffalo Police Department.
+Please refer to the current College Catalog (https://trocairecollege2023-2024catalog.coursedog.com/about/consumer-info-crime-stats) with regard to campus safety and security.
+For additional information, contact the Coordinator of Safety and Security - Mrs. Kelly Loss, Office B05: LossK@Trocaire.edu.